khlood-almohammadi/Project-Data-Visualization/README.md

 3) What are the manufacturer's statistics after 1/1/2000?

 4) Based on the statistics, what are the expectations of increased growth between companies?

+C- The Model :

+1) From 1976 to 2008 what are the three most popular models among airlines ?!

+2) What are the models most used in the aviation industry?

+3) What are the models that were relied upon before 1/1/2000?

+4) What are the models adopted in the aviation industry after 1/1/2000?
+D- Type :

+1) What was the most popular type 1976-2008?

+2) What is the most common type 1976-2000?

+3) What is the most common type 2000-2001?

+4) What are the strongest manufacturers of the Corporation type ?!

+5) What are the strongest manufacturers of the Individual type ?!
+E- Engine Type :

+1) What are the most popular types of engines in 1976-2008?

+2) What types of engines were used in 1976-2000?

+3) Comparison of Demand for Engine Types in the "Pre-2000 and Post-2000" Periods :
+F- Manufacturer BOEING :

+1) What are the most active years?

+2) What is the growth of the company ?!
+Is it a positive or negative relationship ?

+3) What are the most used models?

+4) What are the most common engines?

+5) What is the most effective month?